sourcebots/sr-motor-v4-fw/README.md

 ## Controls

 The motor board is largely controlled over the serial interface.
-There is one physical push button on the board that is a firmware reset button.
+There is one physical push button on the board that puts the microprocessor into a mode in which new firmware can be installed.

 ## USB interface